bsameer65/Machine-Learning/README.md

-All the machine learning algorithms.
+All the machine learning algorithms!